Swindon Robins: 2020s

 Due to the COVID-19 pandemic, the 2020 SGB Premiership was completely cancelled and in January 2021, the Robins confirmed their withdrawal from the 2021 season, citing uncertainty around the potential redevelopment of their stadium.
-The Robins' promoter, Terry Robins, confirmed that the team would not be fielding a team in the 2022 season due to uncertainty over when the new stadium would be completed.
+The Robins' promoter, Terry Russell, confirmed that the team would not be fielding a team in the 2022 season due to uncertainty over when the new stadium would be completed.
 In December 2022, a stand-off continued between the council and builders Taylor Wimpey over the stadium's perimeter and its expected redevelopment.
 Around that time Clarke Osborne of Gaming International issued a press release calling for sites, seeking a 5,000 capacity stadium to host speedway, karting and car racing.